 The settings menu is clearly accessible along the top of the desktop app, next to your login details.
 This is helpfully divided up into tabs such as connection and proxy, making it really simple to navigate.
 Certain options are auto-enabled on start-up but these can easily be changed using the simple on/off toggles.

-The browser extension for Chrome is a good addition to the desktop client even if it merely connects you via a proxy server rather than creating an encrypted VPN tunnel.
-The mobile app is also simple and functional, but we would prefer it to follow in the footsteps of the desktop app and be a little more flexible.
+The browser extensions for Chrome and Firefox are good additions to the desktop client even if they limit your sever choice to four and connect you via a proxy server rather than creating an encrypted VPN tunnel.
+The mobile app offers a similar tailored experience as the desktop one, but the lack of a simple click and connect main screen may be confusing for newbies at first.
 Overall, we found the all the apps very easy to use and great value for money.

 Even if you’re a VPN newbie, installing CyberGhost is a really simple process and only takes a few minutes from purchase to connection.
 There are set-up guides on their website for most major platforms which are user-friendly and incredibly easy to follow.